Finding the right window AC unit for your home

 Energy efficiency standards for window air conditioners

 There is not really that much different between the least energy efficient window air conditioner available from major retailers today, and the best window air conditioner in terms of efficiency.
 The US Department of Energy sets minimal efficiency standards for all window air conditioners.
-These standards are expressed as an Energy Efficiency Ratio or EER, which refers to the ratio between BTU cooling capacity and watts of energy use.
-Typical EERs for minimally efficient 5,000 BTU air conditioners are in the9.7 range – which means it takes roughly 515 watts of power to operate a 5,000 BTU unit rated at 9.7 EER at full blast (5,000 / 9.7 = 515).
+These standards are expressed as a Combined Energy Efficiency Ratio or CEER, which refers to the ratio between BTU cooling capacity and watts of energy use.
+Typical CEERs for minimally efficient 5,000 BTU air conditioners are in the 11-12 range – which means it takes roughly 415 watts of power to operate a 5,000 BTU unit rated at 12 CEER at full blast (5,000 / 12 = 417).
+ENERGY STAR rated units kick in at CEER 12.1 and a few go as high as CEER 15.
+(Note that on Amazon listings, this is incorrectly shown as SEER or Seasonal Energy Efficiency Ratio, which is a measurement reserved for central air conditioners and heat pumps.)

 The best window air conditioner should at a minimum be ENERGY STAR qualifying, which means it needs to be at least 10% higher than the standard.
 And in some BTU categories, there is very little in the way of window air conditioners that score more than a single percentage point higher than this 10% requirement.
-For example, almost every ENERGY STAR window air conditioner I looked at in the 5,000 to 5,999 BTU range had an EER of 10.7, or exactly 10% above the minimally efficient requirement, so just barely ENERGY STAR compliant.
-Only one model scored higher, at EER 11.0, or just 13% above the standard.
+For example, almost every ENERGY STAR window air conditioner I looked at in the 5,000 to 5,999 BTU range had an EER of 12.1 or 12.2, which is the minimum requirement for ENERGY STAR certification..

 Energy efficiency vs. sticker price – how to choose